walypala23/gradergen/doc/taskspec.md

 ```
 The ampersand `&`, if present, means that the parameter should be passed by reference.
 The sequence of `[]`, if present, means that the parameter is an array and its dimension is the number of pairs of square brackets.

-Given all of the informations above you should now understand the meanings of the following correct prototypes:
+Given all of the information above you should now understand the meanings of the following correct prototypes:
 ```
 # FindSum returns the sum of a and b
 int FindSum(int a, int b)